Equine Welfare at HorseWorld

 At HorseWorld we believe every horse deserves to have a meaningful life free from pain and suffering which is why we specialise in the rehabilitation of severely abused and neglected horses.

 Fully funded by the generous donations of our supporters, we rescue the feral and the fearful and work with them over time to rehabilitate and retrain them so that they fulfil their potential.
-Our ultimate aim is to give them a second chance at a meaningful life, whether that is with us here as a working with special educational needs children in our equine assisted learning program, going on loan to one of our rehoming families, or perhaps it’s in our sanctuary in Bristol being role models to other abused and neglected horses when they arrive with us.
+Our ultimate aim is to give them a second chance at a meaningful life, whether that is working with students on our Discovery programme, going on loan to one of our rehoming families, or living at our sanctuary in Bristol being role models to other abused and neglected horses when they arrive with us.

 “In many of the calls we’ve had from horse owners, especially in the last 12 months, we’ve heard how they have been struggling to make ends meet for some time.
 It’s rarely one thing in isolation which has caused them to reach out to us for help.
 We’ve repeatedly heard from owners for whom the rising costs of everyday life have had a massive impact on what was already a very tight budget; it just takes one thing to go wrong, or for one unforeseen cost or illness, and they’re desperate.